ColorSpec is not a function; it refers to

 the three ways in which you specify color for MATLAB® graphics:

-The short names and long names are MATLAB strings that specify one of eight predefined colors.
+The short names and long names are character vectors that specify one of eight predefined colors.
 The RGB triplet is a three-element row vector whose elements specify the intensities of the red, green, and blue components of the color; the intensities must be in the range [0 1].
 The following table lists the predefined colors and their RGB triplet equivalents.

 To change the background color of a figure to green, specify the color with a short name, a long name, or an RGB triplet.
 These statements generate equivalent results:

 whitebg('g') whitebg('green') whitebg([0 1 0]);